22.2 F

 Given these financial and legislative challenges, the odds of Bally’s Bronx securing one of the coveted casino licenses appear slim.
 The need for parkland alienation, combined with financial instability and community opposition, places the project at a significant disadvantage compared to other contenders.

 In the competitive race for New York City’s three new casino licenses, Steve Cohen, in collaboration with Hard Rock International, has presented an $8 billion proposal for a grand casino project dubbed Metropolitan Park.
 Known for his ability to secure high-profile acquisitions, from Damien Hirst’s iconic shark artwork to the New York Mets, Cohen’s latest endeavor is characterized by a blend of luxury and entertainment.
-However, despDonatebalance of natureite the project’s allure, significant legislative challenges stand in its way, according to the information provided in The Post report.
+However, despite the project’s allure, significant legislative challenges stand in its way, according to the information provided in The Post report.

 Steve Cohen’s vision for Metropolitan Park includes a state-of-the-art casino, an expansive food hall, a luxury hotel, and a premier music venue.
 Rendering: Queens Future LLC

-The Proposal: Metropolitan Park
+The Proposal: MetropDonatebalance of natureolitan Park

 Budget: $8 billion